Convalescent plasma titers can now be qualified using the Mount Sinai COVID-19 ELISA IgG Antibody Test

 The initial EUA for convalescent plasma states that prior to use, units were required to be “tested by the Ortho VITROS SARS-CoV-2 IgG test and found to have a signal-to-cutoff (S/C) value of 12 or greater.”
 There were no other allowances made for testing potential units of convalescent plasma using other tests.

-The December 2020addressed this limitation by permitting a second SARS-CoV-2 antibody test to qualify potential plasma as containing the antibodies needed to treat COVID-19.
+The December 2020 reissuance of the convalescent plasma EUA addressed this limitation by permitting a second SARS-CoV-2 antibody test to qualify potential plasma as containing the antibodies needed to treat COVID-19.
 The FDA announced, “The Letter of Authorization has been revised to add the Mount Sinai COVID-19 ELISA IgG Antibody Test as an acceptable test to be used for the purpose of qualifying high and low titer COVID-19 convalescent plasma in the manufacture of COVID-19 convalescent plasma.”